Morudu7/alx-system_engineering-devops/0x00-shell_basics/README.md

-14.Script to copy all html files to the parent working dir 16.Script to delete all files in the curerent directory that end whit ~ 17.Script that create directories welcome/to/school in a form of tree
+14.Script to copy all html files to the parent working dir 16.Script to delete all files in the curerent directory that end whit ~ 17.Script that create directories welcome/to/school in a form of tree 18.Script for displaying all files and directories in the current directory separated by commas and dir's ending with / and the list should be alpha listed